- supporting schools in the development of health policies

 - support schools in developing School Management plans as appropriate

-- deliver training for school staff on health conditions such as Asthma, Allergies, Epilepsy and Eczema and managing medicines via webinars.
+- deliver training for school staff on health conditions such as Asthma, Allergies, Epilepsy and Eczema and managing medicines via awareness sessions.

 Our school nurses and nursery nurses strive to improve the health and wellbeing of local children and young people by encouraging healthy lifestyles, promoting emotional health and wellbeing and by providing support, prevention, interventions, education and advice in school and community settings.